Illustrations by Kelsey Wroten for this article.

 Designers building digital products today have constraints which are well-established and easy to identify.
 Hardware constraints—screen size, processing power, web or operating system capabilities—as well as system design constraints, such as Apple's Human Interface Guidelines or Android's Material Design.

-Working in a company with any sizable design organization may mean you also work with a design system or shared component library.
+Working in a company with any sizable design organization may mean you also design system or shared component library.

 Being a designer who is creative means not ignoring or bucking these established guidelines and systems—to do so would simply mean you're merely being imaginative—but rather leveraging each to inform the decisions you make.
 These constraints don't limit creativity, they propel it by helping us as designers make the best possible decisions without having to worry over things like best practices, established interactions, or what users of the design might expect.
 Those are all solved things, so the designer is free to use them and then find other ways to incorporate creativity into the work.